Weeds and Structures

 Jaw spreaders or long fliers

-If you are not comfortable using a gill-plate grab, jaw spreaders and long pliers can be a good substitute.
-Gently grab the back of the pike’s head from above, preferable with the pike in the water.
-Turn the pike to the side and gently place the jaw spreaders .
-Take care to place the jaw spreaders on the bony portion of the jaw and not the thin membrane of that makes up part of their lower jaw.
+If you are uncomfortable using a gill-plate grab, jaw spreaders, and long pliers can be a good substitute.
+Gently grab the back of the pike’s head from above, preferably with the pike in the water.
+Turn the pike to the side and gently place the jaw spreaders.
+Take care to place the jaw spreaders on the bony portion of the jaw and not the thin membrane that makes up part of the lower jaw.
 Use long pliers to remove the hook.
-If you can’t remove the hook because it is too deep, best to cut the hook as close as possible and release the pike.
+If you can’t remove the hook because it is too deep, cut it as close as possible and release the pike.

 Photographing Pike

-As with trout, when taking a picture with the pike, try to limit the time out of water.
-Support the pike by both its head and body.
-Try not to hold a large pike completely vertical as that may crush and disrupt their internal organs.
+As with trout, try to limit the time out of water when taking a picture with the pike.
+Support the pike with both its head and body.
+Try not to hold a large pike completely vertically as that may crush and disrupt their internal organs.
 This is especially true of larger pike.
 Ideally, hold a pike in a more horizontal position.
-A gill plate grab can be used or you can support the pike just behind it’s head.
+A gill plate grab can be used, or you can support the pike just behind its head.
 Fingers between the pectoral fins can help control the head.
-And support the lower half by the tail or gentle hold the body by positioning your hands near the anal fins.
+And support the lower half by the tail or gently hold the body by positioning your hands near the anal fins.

 Releasing a Pike